 What clubs need is a process to assist them to recognise and enact their values.
 We’ve developed the Club Respect Positive Behaviour Matrix as a tool that can help you get underway.

-Club communications are respectful but focussed mainly on images of players and sponsors.
+Club communications are only focussed on registrations and organising matches.